vivek0240/gplayforAndroid/Advanced-Features-and-Options.md

   (example use case: "I don't want Google Play Books to be installed.")
 - You can limit which stock apps the installer removes.
   (example use case: "I want to install Google Camera but I don't want the stock camera removed.")
-- You can make the installer remove stock apps apps of your choice.
+- You can make the installer remove stock apps of your choice.
   (example use case: "I want to remove the stock Spare Parts app.")

 \* The [[Aroma Package]] includes the Super package and a GUI that provides roughly the same set of customizations as the gapps-config file.
 It can load and save configurations, but it uses its own format and will not read the gapps-config file.